dineshkummarc/phpmyBugs2/README.md

 ## About Booby Bumpy

-Booby Bumpy was created by Pierre Monchalin and is ```actually``` maintained by DINESHKUMMARC under name RHS Issue Tracker.
+Booby Bumpy was created by Pierre Monchalin and is ```actually``` maintained by DINESHKUMMARC under name phpmyBugs.
 Please report bugs/issues here at [Issue Tracker](https://github.com/dineshkummarc/Bumpy-Booby/issues)

-RHS Issue Tracker is distributed under the MIT License.
+phpmyBugs is distributed under the MIT License.
 See `./COPYING` for more information.